vulcancreative/pepper-player/README.md

 # pepper

-An JavaScript-based MPEG-DASH player, for use in modern browsers.
+A JavaScript-based MPEG-DASH player, for use in modern desktop and mobile browsers.

 Features include: